uduvudu/uv-context/README.md

 # Uduvudu Initial Context

+__NOTE__: This repo got replaced by [zazuko/rdf-vocabularies](https://github.com/zazuko/rdf-vocabularies/).
+There will be no further updates here.

 This repository contains a definition of predefined RDF vocabulary prefixes used in Uduvudu and related software.

 It is extending [RDFa Core Initial Context](http://www.w3.org/2011/rdfa-context/rdfa-1.1) which provides base prefixes.